 We are looking for veterans, foster children and other gifted or vulnerable members of the Bay Area community (and beyond) to share stories and help inspire the making of visual or performing art works to be showcased in the Presidio this summer 2017.

-Marching Home: Grasping Valor, Preserving Freedom, and Protecting the Earth on the Way to Peace!, brings hands-on art and music projects to participants and interactive audiences nationally and abroad.
+Marching Home: Valor, Freedom, and Stewardship as Paths to Peace!, brings hands-on art and music projects to participants and interactive audiences nationally and abroad.
 Together we brainstorm, share images and stories, and make new, interdisciplinary works.
 To inform the process, we collect newspaper articles, study the United States Constitution, and seek out professionals who make it their business to resolve conflicts.
 Our stories, and the various art forms they inspire, will culminate in an exhibition at the Thoreau Center for Sustainability.
 Participants and visitors will meet people from many walks of life.
 Prepare for expanded horizons!

 A core stimulus for the making of new art, music and writing will be the Mailing Home Project which includes the dissemination, via post and online documentation, of existing original works from the ArtSeed Art Bank Archive.
 We will send these drawings, paintings, and prints (or newly made artists trading cards) as conversation starters from those of us living in the Bay Area who may be considered by others living elsewhere as mostly privileged and sheltered but who may actually be feeling vulnerable, isolated, and frustrated.
 We aim to use the art gifts to stimulate exchanges between people of different political persuasions, ages, ethnicity, and concerns.
 We are reaching out far and wide to those facing economic and environmental challenges or healthcare and national border uncertainties.